Bodo tribe is considered as the earliest immigrants in Assam

 and are said to be the most culturally rich community of the north-western parts of the state. `Bodo` is derived from the term `Bod`, which means Tibet, thus signifying that majority of the Bodos arrived from Bhutan passes.
 The 6th Schedule of the Constitution of India

-has conferred the Bodo tribal community the status and prestige of a plain tribe.
+has conferred the Bodo tribal community the status and prestige of a tribe.
 Bodo tribes are found in several places of Assam.
-These Bodo tribes are amongst the primitive settlers of the valley of Assam
+The Bodos are concentrated in the regions like Kokrajhar

 Language of Bodo Tribe

 As far as the languages are concerned, Bodo tribal people speak Bodo language

 , which has been derived from famous Tibeto-Burmese language family

 .
 For writing, majority of these Bodo tribes of the primitive ages make use of the Roman script and Assamese script